Heavy quark dynamics in a strongly magnetized quark-gluon plasma

 \subsubsection{case 1: $\vec{v} \sp \vec{B}$}

-This case is simpler since the magnetic field and the heavy quark are considered to be moving in the same direction, i.e. $z$ direction for our case.
-So the macroscopic equations of motion for this case can be given as
+This case is simpler since the magnetic field and the heavy quark point in the same direction, i.e. $z$ direction for our case.
+So the transport coefficients are given by

 where $\Delta$ signifies the respective variance of the momentum distributions with the transport coefficients.
-The HQ energy loss, transverse and longitudinal momentum diffusion coefficients are in turn related to scattering rate as follows:
+These transverse and longitudinal momentum diffusion coefficients are in turn related to scattering rate as follows: